Zpankz/ragboost/README.md

 # RAGBoost
-We are preparing the documents and plan to release shortly.
+We are preparing the documentation and plan to release shortly.

 Stay tuned!